 Alternatively, Kiddie Academy uses photos of kids to appeal to parents.
 It’s bright, colorful and cute!

 When considering imagery for your ad, you are not only limited to a photograph.
 Perhaps you have a cool statistic that you’d like to share and can display that with an image.
 Or maybe you’re offering an infographic – that would certainly serve as a useful image to use.
+If you struggle with creative images that showcase what you are offering, it can be worth seeking the advice of an ad agency jacksonville, or wherever you are based, as they will be able to point you in the right direction.

 Marketing is all about testing and tweaking.
 Run through this exercise periodically, evaluating and changing your target, approach, or even your goal as you strive to increase your results.
 There is no magic bullet or one size fits all.
 If you’d like to get some complimentary help building your first ad, we’d be happy to help!